Thomas Moody (colonial officer): West Indian Service; Director of Gunpowder; Civic Engineer (1828–1849)

+Property and death

 Moody's residences were: 7 Alfred Place, Bedford Square, Bloomsbury; and 23 Bolton Street, Mayfair; and 13 Curzon Street, Mayfair, where his son Wilmot Horton Moody was raised.
-His wife's family owned three houses in Wilton Crescent, Belgravia in addition to 13 Bolton Street, Mayfair.
-Moody died on 5 September 1849 at Berrywood House, Hampshire.
+He also owned Hortons Manor Farm, Hanley Castle, Worcestershire, from 1841.
+His wife's family owned three houses in Wilton Crescent, Belgravia, in addition to 13 Bolton Street, Mayfair.
+His final seat was the since demolished Berrywood House, Millbrook Road (now Freemantle), Hampshire, where he was frequently visited by his wife's relation Renn Hampden, Bishop of Hereford, and his wife's brother Hampden Clement.
+He died there on 5 September 1849.

 On 2 June 1852, The Times of London advertised for a claimant of unclaimed property, of the value of £120, that had belonged to 'Lieutenant-Colonel [sic] Thomas Moody of Waltham Abbey', of which the dividends had not been claimed since 1839.
+His widow Martha was living at Bycroft Terrace, St. David, Exeter, during 1851, and died at Bournemouth on 30 March 1868.